csdms/pymt/README.rst

 * A plug-in framework for adding additional BMI-enabled models to the framework

-This project is supported by award number `1831623`_, "Community Facility Support:
+This material is based upon work supported by the National Science Foundation under Grant No. `1831623`_,
+*Community Facility Support:
-The Community Surface Dynamics Modeling System (CSDMS)", from the U.S. National Science Foundation.
+The Community Surface Dynamics Modeling System (CSDMS)*.

 .. _1831623: https://nsf.gov/awardsearch/showAward?AWD_ID=1831623